kburchfiel/rope/README.md

 I started with words that are already in the Plover Dictionary.
 However, I then added in additional outlines in order to save keypresses and strokes.
 Whether you use these additional outlines is totally up to you!

+Much more information on my preferences for new outlines is provided below.

 **3.2.
 Why did you choose so many new outlines?**

 Because I currently write steno on a keyboard, and not on a purpose-built steno machine, I wanted to be able to write all the words in ROPE 2.3 in just one stroke and in 5 keypresses or less.
 I figured that this would reduce fatigue.
 In addition, as a beginning user, I thought that creating shorter outlines could also improve my speed and accuracy.